top of page

 Wellspring leadership has consistently insisted that it does not shun.
 Members are often instructed not to use the word, and accusations of shunning have historically been met with strong denial and defensiveness.
 Yet the issue is not the label - it is the practice.

-When relationships are reduced, withdrawn, or made conditional under sustained teaching, social pressure, or fear of spiritual consequence, the result matches what shunning plainly is: the broad and indiscriminate relational cutting off of a person, or the loss of meaningful contact, under pressure from leadership or the community.
+When relationships are reduced, withdrawn, or made conditional through sustained teaching, social pressure, or fear of spiritual consequences, the result matches what most people ordinarily understand as shunning.
+It is the broad and often indiscriminate loss of meaningful relationships brought about by pressure from leadership or the community.

 This separation may not always be demanded all at once.
 It may unfold gradually over time, as teaching, counsel, and social pressure consistently move members toward distancing themselves from family or friends who have left, until separation becomes the expected and normalized outcome.